mongodb/chatbot/docs/docs/server/responses-api.md

 The `store` parameter determines how the server persists conversations, and whether or not you can use stateful conversations.
 By default if store `store: undefined`, the server stores conversations.
 You can also explicitly set `store: true` for the same behavior.

-If you set `store: false`, the database does not persist conversation messages, though it does perist non-sensitive metadata about the messages.
+If you set `store: false`, the database does not persist conversation messages, though it does persist non-sensitive metadata about the messages.

 Only set `store: false` if your use case requires that the server does not persist conversation messages.
 For example, you should not store conversations if they contain sensitive customer data.